EliasPa/Observe/README.md

 # Observe

-> App for viewing and loggin weather data.
+> App for viewing and logging weather data.

 * The application can be found running on Heroku here: https://observation-app.herokuapp.com/ !